Luo-Zhengding/Frequency-Direction-MCSFANC/README.md

 </div>

 ## Highlights
-1. GFANC-RL employs RL techniques to address challenges associated with GFANC innovatively.
-2. This paper formulates the GFANC problem as a Markov Decision Process (MDP) from a decision-making perspective, laying a theoretical foundation for using RL algorithms.
-3. In the GFANC-RL method, an RL algorithm based on Soft Actor-Critic (SAC) is developed to train the CNN using unlabelled noise data and improve the exploration ability of the CNN model.
+1. We proposed the Frequency-Direction Aware Multichannel Selective Fixed-filter Active Noise Control (FD-MCSFANC) method, which incorporates both frequency and direction information of primary noises for accurate filter selection in the multichannel ANC (MCANC) system.
+2. A CNN is designed to classify noises based on both frequency components and Direction-of-Arrival (DOA), with the combined classification results determining selected control filters.
+A joint loss function based on multi-task learning is utilized to implement end-to-end training of the CNN.
-4. Experimental results show that the GFANC-RL method effectively attenuates real-recorded noises and exhibits good robustness and transferability in different acoustic paths.
+3. Numerical simulations show that the FD-MCSFANC method effectively attenuates noises with different frequencies and incident angles.